karlosss/simple_api/README.md

 Our customized `CreateAction` has only one data parameter, the username, and the rest is filled with some default values, as specified in `custom_create_user`.
 If an action should not be generated at all, just set it to `None`.

-Now we show how to add a custom action:
+Let's say we want the users to be able to change their own password.
+For this, we need to add a custom actions as follows:

 ```python
 from adapters.graphql.graphql import GraphQLAdapter